 Closing

 As you can see, the idea of health data marketplace is becoming more and more viral baked up by innovations and IT capabilities.
 Initial advances from machine learning and pattern recognition enable efficient diagnosis and better prediction.
 The deep learning deals with unstructured data and delivers major improvements in treatment.
-The voice and facial recognition enhance understanding user behaviour.
+The voice and facial recognition enhance understanding user behavior.
 The health data market encompasses all the trends of the digital century: from ML, AI to blockchain, to be the most innovative and promising place to sell products in the near future.

 But, that is the Hi-Tech.
 Needless to say, that health data is the sphere not in everybody’s powers.
 To start a data marketplace, you can use simpler products like CDs or online sketches.
 This is a very easy and efficient model.
 Try to implement the same with the Multi-Vendor.
 The platform is GDPR compliant.
 Add a couple of extensions to be more secure, and earn today with your marketplace of downloadable items!
 And if you need the expert advice in finetuning your data marketplace, don’t hesitate to ask the Simtech Development advice.